 Telligent products run on several different platforms, so we cover a number of different combinations of platforms and browsers during our testing.
-See Supported software versions for servers, applications, and browsers for the versions we have tested and provide support for in this release.

 For automated testing, we use a variety of tools to create a suite of tests that are repeatable and can be run with the click of a metaphorical button.
 These suites ensure features work as advertised, and also provide a safety net against regressions.
 These automated tests are run against our system on a regular basis - in some cases, several times each day.

 We have a range of automated tests across all our products and components.
 We use unit tests to check small, discrete functionality within components of our software.
 Integration tests check behavior between system components such as REST Web services.
 Functional tests ensure all user features operate correctly.